explosion/spacy-llm/api.md

 #### spacy.LangChain.v1

-To use [LangChain](https://github.com/srush/MiniChain) for the API retrieval part, make sure you have installed it first:
+To use [LangChain](https://github.com/hwchase17/langchain) for the API retrieval part, make sure you have installed it first:

 ```
-pip install >=0.0.144,<0.1
+python -m pip install "langchain>=0.0.144,<0.1"
 ```

 Note that LangChain currently only supports Python 3.9 and beyond.